A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Assessment of the PINN performance for fracture

-Previously, we demonstrated the success of PINN without gradient damage formulation in predicting the fracture path for a variety of problems.
-The performance of any new and emerging computational method has to be evaluated to guide the choice of underlying parameters for future applications.
-Towards this, we investigate the effect of a few key neural network parameters on the PINN's prediction performance.
-The PINN solutions in this subsection for the asymmetric double-edge notched plate geometry are obtained using a relatively computationally inexpensive single time increment approach [referred to as PINN (one-time step) hereon].
-The crack paths are obtained through PINN (one-time step) solutions at $t=0.65$ s with 200000 epochs of training. $L_{2}$ relative errors and losses are evaluated through PINN (one-time step) application at $t=0.45$ s (before damage initiation) with 200000 epochs training.
-The state-dependent nature of damage progression implies PINN (incremental) fracture solutions will have higher accuracy than the computationally cheaper PINN (one-time step) solutions.
-However, the PINN (one-time step) solution provides crack paths with reasonable accuracy.
-This is demonstrated through a comparison of crack path predictions from the two methods for an asymmetric double-edge notched plate geometry, as shown in Appendix Figure A1.
-Hence, PINN (one-time step) can be used to study and obtain computationally optimum neural network parameters and architecture.
+The crack paths are obtained through PINN (one-time step) solutions at $t=0.65$ s with 100,000 epochs of training. $L_{2}$ relative errors and losses are evaluated through PINN (one-time step) application at $t=0.45$ s (before damage initiation) with 100,000 epochs training.
 First, variations in the collocation point distribution (approximately constant grid density) are considered.
 Further, the number of layers, the number of neurons in each layer, and the grid density (in a fixed grid structure) are systematically varied.
 The base number of layers, number of neurons in each layer, and grid density are the values used in Section \ref{Numerical examples}, i.e., $5$, $30$, and $80 \times 80$, respectively.
 We also compare the computation time for the PINN using the base network and base grid density with those for FEM without and with gradient damage.
 The effects of simple pre-training and output normalization strategies on the solutions are also explored.